Approach to the Analysis and Synthesis of Cylindrical Metasurfaces with Non-circular Cross Sections Based on Conformal Transformations: Results and Discussions

-Lastly, we note that the currents specified by (\ref{eqn:COMSOL_currents}) correspond to those induced in a passive and lossless O-BMS, since the real parts of $\bar{Z}_{se}$ and $\bar{Y}_{sm}$ and the imaginary parts of $\bar{K}_{em}$, which are responsible for power gain and/or dissipation~\cite{passive_lossless_parameter}, are identically zero.
+It is easy to see that the currents specified by (\ref{eqn:COMSOL_currents}) correspond to those induced in a passive and lossless O-BMS, since the real parts of $\bar{Z}_{se}$ and $\bar{Y}_{sm}$ and the imaginary parts of $\bar{K}_{em}$, which are responsible for power gain and/or dissipation~\cite{passive_lossless_parameter}, are identically zero.

+In COMSOL, the discrete vectors $\bar{Z}_{se}$, $\bar{Y}_{sm}$ and $\bar{K}_{em}$ are interpolated using rectangular pulses to form continuous surfaces.
+Conveniently, the local tangential unit vectors $\hat{t}_\parallel$ at any point along a parametric curve is readily available as a built-in variable in COMSOL.

+Lastly, we note that in COMSOL, cross-sectional shapes with high aspect ratios may require dense FEM meshes in order to properly resolve their fine features.
+Designs with rapidly varying surface properties also demand careful meshing.
+Nevertheless, all the designs presented in this paper have short simulation times on the order of minutes.